amansingh61/bloom/README.md

 #### Out-of-scope Uses

 Using the model in [high-stakes](#high-stakes) settings is out of scope for this model.
 The model is not designed for [critical decisions](#critical-decisions) nor uses with any material consequences on an individual's livelihood or wellbeing.
-The model outputs content that appears factual but is not correct.
+The model outputs content that appears factual but may not be correct.

 Out-of-scope Uses Include: